While choosing a toilet can be overwhelming in itself, getting the right toilet seat to go with it can be an equally challenging project.

 Standard toilet seats have relatively loose hinges and so when you lift the seat or cover and let it drop, they are quite noisy.
 If that is something that annoys you, then you might want to consider getting a soft close seat which solves this problem.

-Rather than dropping right away, a soft close seat’s lid or seat will fall down slowly thus eliminating any noise made from the impact.
+Rather than dropping right away, a slow close toilet seat’s lid or seat will fall down slowly thus eliminating any noise made from the impact.

 If noise is something that bothers you a lot, besides looking into getting a soft close toilet seat, also make sure to check my article about soundproofing your toilet room.